 Check out more info on the branching scenario method here.

-This method is really efficient because it focuses more on the thinking process than on the final outcome, which challenges the learners to employ a variety of skills and knowledge into solving it.
+Among the assessment methods, the case studies choice is really efficient because it focuses more on the thinking process than on the final outcome, which challenges the learners to employ a variety of skills and knowledge into solving it.
 Basically, the students research a particular situation and they provide their own perspective on it, based on a critical analysis and on the appliance of some theoretical concepts.
 This approach provides learners with a context to simulate problematic situations and solutions to get out of them, preparing them for real issues in their working environment.

 This is one of the most simple eLearning assessment methods, but it is still valuable because it gives the learners a context to answer in their own way and with as many details as they want.
 Moreover, they encourage learners’ self-expression and creativity in finding solutions to some issues.